daonb/tumuli/README.md

 content, issues, comments and pull requests.
 If you're a coder, the best place to start is our issues.
 Please read them and help us shrpen them by commenting.

+## Archritecure

+A tumulus application is wrapped in a tumuli project.
+First 3 steps are models, admin-based interface and RESTFull API (based on DRF).

 ## Installation

     $ python3 -m venv env